Calculating Space

 Calculating Space (Rechnender Raum) is Konrad Zuse's 1969 book on automata theory.
 He proposed that all processes in the universe are computational.
 This view is known today as the simulation hypothesis, digital philosophy, digital physics or pancomputationalism.
 Zuse proposed that the universe is being computed by some sort of cellular automaton or other discrete computing machinery, challenging the long-held view that some physical laws are continuous by nature.
-He focused on cellular automata as a possible substrate of the computation, and pointed out that the classical notions of entropy and its growth do not make sense in deterministically computed universes.
-Zuse's thesis was later expanded by German computer scientist Jürgen Schmidhuber in his technical report Algorithmic Theories of Everything.
+He focused on cellular automata as a possible substrate of the computation and pointed out that the classical notions of entropy and its growth do not make sense in deterministically computed universes.